Military Power Distribution Units

 - Event alerts for startup, user login, outlet state change, EPO, current and voltage setpoint excursion, and configuration changes (via SNMP, email, SMS).

 - Scripted automation through Telnet, SSH, SNMP, or RESTful API over HTTP/S.

 A military PDU is an electrical power distribution unit designed to meet the needs for stable power and unique integration into military environments.
-For some applications this can mean operating in punishing environments of vibration, shock, dirt, extreme weather, etc. However, many applications run in more industrial-like environments, but with other military-specific requirements for controls, connections, and enclosures.
-Compared to commercial products, military PDUs typically include features to clean up signal problems seen with noisy power sources, and include power forms, controls, and safety features not common in commercial PDUs.
+For some applications this can mean operating in punishing environments of vibration, shock, dirt, extreme weather, etc. However, many applications operate in more ordinary industrial-like environments, but with military-specific needs for controls, connections, and enclosures.
+Compared to commercial products, military PDUs often include features to clean up signal problems seen with noisy power sources, and include power forms, controls, and safety features not common in commercial PDUs.

-- Optionally built to MIL-STD 461, 901D, 810 to handle harsh environment conditions such as virbration, shock, and extreme weather.
+- Optionally built to MIL-STD 461, 901, 810 and other standards to handle harsh conditions such as vibration, shock, and environmental extremes.

 - Reduces or eliminates conducted and inducted electro-magnetic interference (EMI) from nearby electrical equipment.

 - Protects against voltage spikes created by high-powered equipment on the same lines, and lightening strikes near outside transmission lines.

 - Integrates remote interlocks to cut power to outlets to meet military safety requirements.